-Any fund or investment company (in the case of a unit trust or Fonds Commun de Placement) that is legally established outside the country of the investor.
+Any fund or investment company (in the case of a unit trust or FCP) that is legally established outside the country of the investor.
 Popular offshore fund locations are Bermuda, the Channel Islands, Ireland and Luxembourg.

 Open-ended Investment Company (OEIC)